 MARK YOUR CALENDAR!
 Saturday, June 8, 6:30-10:00pm: In honor of the 75th Anniversary of D-Day, the VBC is holding a WWII USO-style Hangar Dance at the Pittsburgh-Butler Regional Airport (473 Airport Rd Suite 2, Butler, PA 16002).
 The event will feature a program honoring WWII veterans, music by Swingin’ Bopcats Big Band, military rations-inspired heavy hors d’ouevres, and cash bar.
 We will have a vintage WWII Aircraft, SNJ-4 (AT-6 Texan) on display and available for flights!
 GET TICKETS HERE!

-Thank you to Luttner Financial Group for sponsoring this event!
+Thank you to Luttner Financial Group, Armstrong Cable, and the Sha’nini George Foundation for sponsoring this event!